Free Text to Speech — 2,000+ Google Voices, 60+ Languages

 There are several ways to create spoken audio from text.
 Here's an honest comparison:

-VoiceToTextOnline is the right choice when you need audio quickly, in multiple languages, without committing to a monthly subscription.
+VoiceToTextOnline is the right choice when you need audio quickly, broad Google voice coverage, and many languages without committing to an expensive voiceover workflow.
 For ultra-realistic voice cloning or brand-specific voice work, dedicated TTS platforms like ElevenLabs are better suited.

 Who Uses Text to Speech and How